 15. Let Your Pup on the Bed with You

-Not everyone likes to let their dog sleep on the bed with them, but if you do, there is no better time for snuggles than winter.
+Not everyone likes to let their dog sleep on the bed with them, but if you do, there is no better time for snuggles than winter time.
 One more body on the bed means extra body heat for all of you.

 Research has also shown that sleeping with your dog can help to reduce depression, improve overall feelings of well-being, reduce anxiety, reduce high blood pressure, increase the release of serotonin, and improve your health overall!